-This appendix outlines the legislative definitions of 'a child in need of protection', according to the Victorian child protection legislation.
+This appendix outlines the legislative definitions of 'a child in need of protection', according to the relevant civil child protection legislation of each Australian jurisdiction.
+This includes the circumstances in which the jurisdictions are mandated to intervene in the protection of a child, due to risk of harm.